Architect Prices: What Can You Expect to Pay in 2026?

 How do you pay an architect?

 An architect can be paid in different ways depending on the agreement and the client's needs.
-The most common method is a percentage of the total cost of the work, typically between 8% and 15%.
+The most common method is a percentage of the total cost of the work, typically between 7% and 15%, for a new construction in Quebec.
 This percentage includes the design of plans, site supervision, and tender management.
-Some architects prefer hourly billing, with rates ranging from 32$ to 48,75$ per hour in Quebec, or a flat fee for specific services, such as preliminary plan creation.
+Some architects prefer hourly billing or a flat fee for specific services, such as preliminary plan creation.
 It’s essential to clarify the payment terms upfront to avoid misunderstandings.

 How are architect fees calculated?